*This post may contain affiliate links. Please see my disclosure for more details!*

-Delicious Christmas themed Chocolate Bark full of all of your favourite sweets – perfect homemade gift idea!
+Delicious Christmas themed white chocolate bark full of all of your favourite sweets – perfect homemade gift idea!

-I decided back in Halloween to post a recipe for Halloween Bark, so it seemed silly not to do a Christmas one too!
+I decided back in Halloween to post a recipe for Halloween bark, so it seemed silly not to do a Christmas one too!
 I decided to use my favourite Christmas sweets on this one – but its each to your own.
-I LOVE Terry’s Chocolate Orange, and the Cadburys Snow Bites so they simply had to feature – and yes, I did end up adding some gingerbread men which I was unsure of whether they would work together.
-However, the flavour of Terry’s and Gingerbread men was a dreeeeam!

 - Freeze Dried Raspberries

 - Line a 9×13″ Tray with parchment paper – leave to the side.

 - Prep what sweets/ Chocolates are going on your Bark – I chopped up my candy canes but left everything else as they were – be careful if using a knife to crush them though, don’t cut yourself!

 - Melt the White Chocolate in a Heatproof Bowl over a pan of Simmering Water as there was quite a lot of it- you don’t want the water to touch the bowl however as it’ll ruin the chocolate!

 - Pour the melted white chocolate into the tray and spread so its even – Sprinkle over your decorations and leave to set – if it's hot it might be best to do this in the fridge so it’ll actually become hard and its a lot quicker this way!

 - This lovely little treat will last for weeks if kept in the right conditions – Mine never lasts this long but I give it a 1 month date from making depending on what you use as Chocolate Use-by-dates are so long!

 - You can obviously use whatever sweets & chocolates that you fancy, but these are my personal favourites and are very Christmassy!!